phesketh-igtp/RutiSeq-nf/README.md

 #### Sub-wf 2: Pairwise genome analysis

-During this sub-workflow, all genomes previously processed through sub-workflow 1 are grouped by lineage and sub-lineage.
+During this sub-workflow, all genomes previously processed through sub-workflow 1 can be grouped/split for pairwise analysis by lineage (`----pairwise_lv none`), sub-lineage (`----pairwise_lv sub`, or `sublineage`) or not at all (`----pairwise_lv none`).
 Lineage 4 genomes — which constitute the majority — are classified down to level-2 sub-lineages.
 Genomes from other lineages are initially grouped at the lineage level and will only be subdivided into level-2 sub-lineages once that lineage exceeds 600 genomes.
 Lineage classification is based on SNP barcoding as defined by TB-Profiler.
 Within these groups the genomes will complete the MTBSeq analysis (`--TBjoin`, `--TBamend`, and `--TBgroup`), which includes joining SNP profiles, generating SNP alignments, and clustering the genomes at SNP distances (default: **5, 10, 15** - distances and lineages can be modified in the `nextflow.config`).

 #### Sub-wf 3: Summary